phel-lang/phel-lang/adrs/php/0001_naming_conventions.md

 - Suffix interfaces with `Interface`
 - Suffix traits with `Trait`
 - Suffix exceptions with `Exception`
-- Use `UpperCamelCase` for class names
+- Use `PascalCase` for class names
 - Use `camelCase` for PHP variables, function and method names, arguments